Amelanchier arborea

-Amelanchier arborea (downy serviceberry or common serviceberry), is native to eastern North America from the Gulf Coast north to Thunder Bay in Ontario and Lake St. John in Quebec, and west to Texas and Minnesota.
+Amelanchier arborea (downy serviceberry or common serviceberry), is a small tree native to eastern North America from the Gulf Coast north to Thunder Bay in Ontario and Lake St. John in Quebec, and west to Texas and Minnesota.

 Other common names are "shadberries" (as their blossoming coincides with the shad runs in New England), "Juneberries" (because the berries usually set on in June), and "Service" or "Sarvice" berries because their blooms mean that the muddy back roads into the "coves and hollers" of Appalachia will soon be passable for circuit-riding preachers and the communities will be able to have Sunday services again.
 (Some say, more morbidly, that it means the ground is soft enough to dig, which means that those who died over winter can be buried and have services said over them.)

+Description

 Amelanchier arborea is generally 5–12 m tall.
 Occasionally, it can grow up to 20 m tall and reach into the overstory.
 The trunk can be up to 15 cm in diameter (rarely to 40 cm).
 The bark is smooth and gray.

 The buds are slender with a pointed tip, and usually more than two scales visible.
 The leaves are ovate or elliptical, 4–8 cm, rarely 10 cm, long and 2.5–4 cm wide, with pointed tips and finely serrated margins.
 A characteristic useful for identification is that the young leaves emerge downy on the underside.
 The fall color is variable, from orange-yellow to pinkish or reddish.